 It's impossible not to be blown away by Kirsty Mitchell‘s Wonderland series.
 Picking locations that are genuinely real, Kirsty produces incredibly vivid, colorful, and beautiful fairytale-like settings.

-I reached out to Kirsty to ask her a few questions about the set.
-The answers she gave me were not only extremely thorough but also surprisingly candid.
+We reached out to Kirsty to ask her a few questions about the set.
+The answers she gave us were not only extremely thorough but also surprisingly candid.
 Below, she shares with us the story behind the scenes, the painstaking process, and the very intimate reason why she created this dream-like Wonderland…

 Can you please give us a brief description about yourself?